 The faster that your intestinal tract moves the shorter amount of time your medication will spend in your intestines.

-And thyroid medication, especially Synthroid and levothyroxine, take a while for your body to breakdown completely.
+And thyroid medication, especially Synthroid and levothyroxine, takes a while for your body to break down completely.

 So, to paint a better picture here, you might be losing a small (or large) portion of your thyroid medication in your stool if you take it with your coffee.